The 18th U.S. Infantry and the 2nd U.S. Cavalry,

 Waylaid wagons with broken down wheels or running gear, or worn out animals were passed occasionally, while tired homesteaders with once big dreams and weakening resolve looked beaten after traveling only a hundred plus miles since the beginning on the road.
 The sad countenance on the faces of those experiencing misfortune so soon on the road, matched that of the young soldiers; now on their forth day’s march that seemed weeks ago to some.
 The sight of these poor fellow travelers was having a negative effect on his men, and Lieutenant Peale brought their minds around with the blast of a bugle call, and gave the command to proceed to cantor past the sad scene at roadside.

 With their officers and noncoms spurring them onward, the recruits marched steadily behind the guidon snapping in the warm wind in their faces, leather creaking, and horses snorting, sensing a number of their riders knew little of what they were doing in the saddle.
 It hadn’t been long before muscles began to ache in their backs and legs.
 Increasing soreness appeared along the column as uneasy shifting in the McClellan saddles becoming more chronic.
 The elements and a stifling heat of day caused particles of dust to cover all the exposed skin and sweat only added more discomfort.
-Horse sweat permeated their nostrils as the inner thighs of the troops became drenched in their own moistness, making for a slippery mess on the saddle leather.
+Horse sweat permeated their nostrils as the inner thighs of the troops became drenched in their own perspiration, making it a bit slippery on the saddle leather.
 Kids fresh off the farm, or city where now experiencing first hand aspects of army life they had not given thought to.
 And the journey west had only begun.